polina13/Q-A-MessageBlog/README.md

 # Q&A Message Board
-### By: Polina Nenchev- 04/01/2016
+### By: Polina Nenchev- 04/01/2016 (part 1) && 04/08/2016 (part 2)

 ## Description

 This application is designed to be A Message Board where the users can enter their questions and the public and/or another user will answer the question.
-It is build using Ember programming language.
+It is build using Ember programming language, customer helpers, computed property and service called favorite-question.

 ## Prerequisites